awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-imSymKey.md

 Wrapped Symmetric Key written to file "aes.key"
 ```
 The user then logs into key\_mgmt\_util in cluster 2 and runs an `imSymKey` command to import the key in the `aes.key` file into the HSMs in cluster 2\.
 This command uses key 252152, an AES key on the HSMs in cluster 2, as the wrapping key\.
-Because the wrapping keys that `exSymKey` and `imSymKey` use wrap and immediately unwrap the target keys, the wrapping keys on the different clusters are not required to be the same\.
+Because the wrapping keys that `exSymKey` and `imSymKey` use wrap and immediately unwrap the target keys, the wrapping keys on the different clusters need not be the same\.
 The output shows that the key was successfully imported into cluster 2 and assigned a key handle of 21\.

 ```
 Command:  imSymKey -f aes.key -w 262152 -t 31 -l xcluster

         Cfm3WrapHostKey returned: 0x00 : HSM Return: SUCCESS